efwoods/LexBot/README.md

 - (opt): create audio of lex's voice

 ## Notes:
-I would like to scale the pipeline to accept a playlist of videos
+- I would like to scale the pipeline to accept a playlist of videos
+- I would like to add generative video & audio based off this data
+- I would like to host this for others to view/query

 ### Data Pipeline
 #### transcript_greatness.ipynb (the process of grabbing text)